How RedSeal’s network modeling and risk scoring platform works.

 This network modeling is done without agents, span ports or taps and without being in line with production traffic or consuming net flow data.

 With this information, RedSeal uses its patented algorithms to calculate an accurate model of your network and how data can move through it.
 You can liken this to the roads on a map.
-RedSeal can show you how (or if) data can move from any point to another.
+RedSeal can show you how (or if) data can move from any point to another with network modeling.

-Next, RedSeal overlays the host and endpoint information, along with identified vulnerabilities.
+Next, in network modeling, RedSeal overlays the host and endpoint information, along with identified vulnerabilities.
 This is like placing houses and buildings along the roads – with information about broken doors and windows.

 But, this is not a map, it’s a model.
 A visual, responsive model you can update daily, ask questions and learn from.

 Risk and compliance managers can see if their network was set up as intended, and get alerts if anything changes.
 They can see if networking devices are securely configured and know exactly what line in the configuration to fix to make them more secure.
 RedSeal shows them their entire network and network security infrastructure, so they aren’t surprised by risks from datacenters they thought were decommissioned or unauthorized AWS instances.
 And, they will get a single metric – RedSeal’s Digital Resilience Score — to communicate with their executives.
 This metric can also demonstrate the network’s security posture to cyber insurance providers.

 Vulnerability managers can identify areas of their network their scanners are missing and determine the best places to put those scanners.
 They can also improve their prioritization, since RedSeal calculates vulnerability risk scores that consider not only vulnerability severity and asset value, but also how accessible that vulnerability is from an untrusted network, such as the internet or a partner network.
 The calculation includes assets downstream from the vulnerability.